edthedev/dotfiles/README.md

 # dotfiles

 My Linux dot files.
+These are shared so that I can easily share a link to a tip or trick.

-# Setup
+## Setup
-Copy the file `setup.sh` to the destination system.
-Source it there.

-Make sure your shell is set to PowerShell
+`bootstrap.ps1` - Script I use to setup on Windows.
+Mostly relies on Chocolatey, of course.
+`bootstrap.sh` - Script I use to setup on Linux.
+Makes many decisions, as some of my Linux hosts are for targeted purposes.